 but in this case the complement is finite, and therefore enumerable.

-These are also a notational convenience, but can be handy.2-relation
+These are also a notational convenience, but can be handy.2-relation).
+These are

 logically sets of pairs; they differ from maps in that a single domain